whiplashomega/elthelas2/data/spellsv2/mage-armor.markdown

 **Damage**: []

 You touch a willing creature who isn’t wearing armor, and a protective magical force surrounds it until the spell ends.
-The target’s base AC becomes 13 + its Dexterity modifier, and it's Protection Class is set to 1.
+The target’s base AC becomes 12 + its Dexterity modifier.
 The spell ends if the target dons armor or if you dismiss the spell as an action.

+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the targets base AC goes up by an additional 1 for each slot level above 1st.